AdamGonda/adamgonda.com/_posts/2022-06-16-Start-modelling.md

 Because I will use [loop](https://github.com/AdamGonda/loop){:target='_blank'}
 it's given that I model the game in a 2D coordinate system, where every `game object` will have an `x` and `y` position.

-The package will also provide us a game loop.
-So I can concatenate on the state and logic.

 {% include post-image.html
   src='snake-in-2d-grid.jpg'